 The mission of the Journal of Preventive Medicine and Public Health (JPMPH) is to promote research, policy, education, and practice in the field of preventive medicine and public health by publishing papers of high scientific quality.
-Contributions of original articles, reviews, special topics, brief reports, case reports, perspectives and critical commentaries, letters in the fields of research, and public health debates are welcome.
-The journal is issued six times a year (January, March, May, July, September, and November) and the contents of the JPMPH are indexed in MEDLINE, PubMed, PubMed Central, KoreaMed, KoMCI, CrossRef, SCOPUS, EMBASE, EBSCO, Chemical Abstracts Service (CAS) and Google Scholar.
+Contributions of original articles, reviews, special articles, brief reports, case reports, perspectives and critical commentaries, letters, methods in the fields of research, and public health debates are welcome.
+The journal is issued six times a year (the last day of January, March, May, July, September, and November) and the contents of the JPMPH are indexed in MEDLINE, PubMed, PubMed Central, KoreaMed, KoMCI, CrossRef, Scopus, EMBASE, EBSCO, CAS, DOAJ, and Google Scholar.

 Editorial and Publication Policies